 During the weeks between workshops, participants in residence will develop collaborations; we expect fruitful discussions especially between domain scientists, algorithm developers and pure and applied mathematicians.

-Craig Evans (University of California, Berkeley (UC Berkeley), Mathematics)
+Lawrence (Craig) Evans (University of California, Berkeley (UC Berkeley))

-Fariba Fahroo (Air Force Office of Scientific Research (AFOSR), Computational Math)
+Fariba Fahroo (Air Force Office of Scientific Research (AFOSR))

 Wilfrid Gangbo (University of California, Los Angeles (UCLA))

 Adam Oberman (McGill University)

 Stanley Osher (University of California, Los Angeles (UCLA))

 Panagiotis Souganidis (University of Chicago)